stupidusername/ReptiloidCharts/README.md

 Run the flask application defined in `app.py`.
 See [Flask deployment options](http://flask.pocoo.org/docs/1.0/deploying/).

+Notes:
-Note: Dates and times are displayed in UTC.
+- Dates and times are displayed in UTC.
+- Screen names should be entered without `@`.
+- The app can only read tweets from the Twitter API that are less than 7 days old.
+- The stats of a given tweet can only be tracked for the next 7 days following its creation.
+After that they will be frozen.